Chrisdeleon91/Module-1-Challenge/README.md

 > " What has been the business impact of this company so far?"

-Citadel marked record revenues in its hedge fund and electronic-trading businesses for 2022 despite turmoil in global capital markets The hedge fund operation of Citadel made about $28 billion in revenue, while Citadel Securities, one of the world's biggest electronic-trading firms, brought in $7.5 billion.
+Citadel `marked record revenues in its hedge fund and electronic-trading businesses for 2022 despite turmoil in global capital markets The hedge fund operation of Citadel made about $28 billion in revenue, while Citadel Securities, one of the world's biggest electronic-trading firms, brought in $7.5 billion`.

 > " What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?"